-Market Watch: Why shares have bounced back
+Market Watch: What next for the sharemarket?

 Both cases had merits and it was hard to argue definitively either way right now, Taylor said.

-Tech stocks definitely seems to be strongest right now as the world made a rapid technological leap based on pandemic isolation.
+Tech stocks definitely seem to be strongest right now as the world made a rapid technological leap based on pandemic isolation.

 The FANG stocks (Facebook, Amazon, Netflix and Google) had been among the strongest on Wall Street.